jlonge421/PL0-Compiler/README.md

 The expected output will be shown directly in the terminal.
       *** WORK IN PROGRESS ***

+PARSER:
 PARSERCODEGEN.C
   To use this code and compile it, use "gcc parsercodegen.c" Once it is compiled, use "./a.out " followed by a file name (must be .txt!)
 Output will be displayed on screen as well as in parseOut.txt in the same directory.

+parserProto.c
+     same use as parsercodegen, but a better/alternative implementation of the parser. cut down code size in half.